 Visit our Before & After GalleryView Male Breast Reduction Results and Save your Favorites >

 What happens during male breast reduction to correct gynecomastia?

 For many patients who have a mild or moderate case of gynecomastia where most of the excess fullness is caused by fat deposits, we can achieve great results with tumescent liposuction.
 We first inject a dilute solution of local anesthetic into the fat compartment above the pectoralis muscle before using a small liposuction cannula to remove the excess fat and sculpt a masculine contour that highlights the underlying muscles.

 For more severe cases of gynecomastia or if the gland is persistent or fibrous, this procedure may be combined with a direct gland excision.
 A direct gland excision is performed through a small peri-areolar incision that is naturally hidden by the pigment of the areola.

 Depending on how much fat and tissue needs to be removed, many of our patients are able to return to work and most normal activities within just a few days.
 The biggest obstacle for our male patients is the time needed off from the gym and chest exercises, which can be a few weeks.
-Dr. Jacob Haiavy and Dr. Irene Tower will discuss your individual timeline with you after your procedure, but it’s important not to overwork your chest until you’ve been cleared.
+Dr. Jacob Haiavy, Dr. Irene Tower, and Dr. Emma Ryan will discuss your individual timeline with you after your procedure, but it’s important not to overwork your chest until you’ve been cleared.